-Name: \
+Name:

 Philip Comartin/Joy Epstein

-Address: \
+Address:

 93 Juniper

 City/Town/Village: Province: Postal Code:

 Fenelon Falls ON K0M1N0

 Telephone: Email:

-5145824958 joyjepstein@gmai joyjepstein@gmail.com
+5145824958 joyjepstein@gmai l.com

-There can be a maximum of two speakers for each deputation.
-Please list the name(s) of the individual(s) who will be speaking.
-The names that are listed here will be included on the Council Meeting Agenda.
+There can be a maximum of two speakers for expension who will be speaking.
+The names that are listed Deputant One:

-Joy Epstein -------------
+Joy Epstein

+Deputant Two:

 First Name, Last Name

-The sale of lot 247,248,249,256 on plan 57.
+Please provide details of the matter to which you wish to speak: The sale of lot 247,248,249,256 on plan 57.
 Please attach any additional supporting documents you wish to provide and submit with this completed form.

-🕞 Yes

-🔿 No
+Have you discussed this matter with City Staff?
+(F) Yes No No If yes, Which department and staff member(s) have you spoken to?

-What action are you hoping will result from your presentation/deputation?\
+What action are you hoping will result from your presentation/deputation?
 To stop the rezoning and to prevent FHCI to build on the land.
 By signing this form you are acknowledging that all of the information you are providing on this form is true, and giving the City permission to collect your personal information for the principal purpose of a request to make a deputation to Committee or Council as outlined below.

-Joy Epstein

-Date:

-The personal information is being collected by the City of Kawartha Lakes for the principal purpose of a request to make a deputation to Committee or Council pursuant to the City's procedural by-law.
+Signature: Joy Epstein Date: 9/29/2020 The personal information is being collected by the City of Kawartha Lakes for the principal purpose of a request to make a deputation to Committee or Council pursuant to the City's procedural by-law.
 This information, including all attachments submitted may be circulated to members of Council, staff, the general public and posted on the City website.
 Questions about the collection of this information should be directed to the City Clerk or Deputy Clerk at 705 324-9411 ext.
 1295 or 1322.

-Do you understand how your information will be used and agree to allow the City to use your personal information provided on this form, including any attachments for the purposes of requesting to make a deputation to Committee or Council?\
+Do you understand how your information will be used and agree to allow the City to use your personal information provided on this form, including any attachments for the purposes of requesting to make a deputation to Committee or Council? © Yes